If you are attracted by a career that encourages a healthy and balanced lifestyle, then you’ve come to the right place.

 - A minimum of three months has elapsed since LASIK, LASEK, or PRK surgery, prior to commencing recruit training.

 - All other vision standards have been met.

 Colour vision shall initially be assessed with the Ishihara Test, if an applicant fails this, further assessment and a diagnostic colour perception test is required.

-The three fitness related assessments within the recruitment process you’ll need to prepare for are the Physical Appraisal Test (PAT), the Physical Competency Test (PCT), and your swimming certificate.
+The three fitness related assessments within the constabulary recruitment process you’ll need to prepare for are the Physical Appraisal Test (PAT), the Physical Competency Test (PCT), and your swimming certificate.

 Your PAT is part of your assessment day.
 Before you can attend an assessment day you need to attend at least one PAT rehearsal.
 This is a great opportunity to see how this test is administered.
 It will also help you to gauge your current fitness levels and work out what you need to improve before you attempt the real thing.
-To find out more about the PAT and how to book into a rehearsal, take look at the Recruitment Journey section.
+To find out more about the PAT and how to book into a rehearsal, take a look at the Recruitment Journey section.

 If you can’t swim right now then we recommend that you invest in some swimming lessons.
 It could be the best investment you ever make.

 To obtain a swimming certificate you will need to demonstrate an acceptable level of performance in the following activities:

 - Freestyle swim 50 metres, using an over-arm stroke, in 54 seconds or less.

 - Tread water for 5 minutes within a 1 metre radius in an upright position.